Alpha 1.7 release here:

 If you run into trouble, please do the following: Post an output_log.
 This can be found in the KSP_Data directory.
 Preferably stuffed into dropbox or similar, rather than pasted into the thread (between code tags please, if you must) as they can get quite lengthy.
 Screen grabs are helpful, as are craft if they're mostly stock apart from KSP parts.
 A detailed description of the problem too, please.
 Just saying 'hey, (whatever part) isn't working' is not helpful.

 I cannot stress _ALPHA_ enough.
 These parts are early-release WIP, they are not perfect yet.
-They _WILL_ break your savegame in the future, please use them for testing only, not in a savegame you care about!
+They _WILL_ break your savegame in the future, so please use them for testing only, not in a savegame you care about!

 If you run into issues, please post your output_log before restarting the game.